metalibm/metalibm/README.md

         or Pythonsollya can be downloaded from https://gitlab.com/metalibm-dev/pythonsollya
     - Some features of Metalibm require Gappa (http://gappa.gforge.inria.fr/)

-* Python version compatibility: as of version 1.0, metalibm works with both python2 (>= 2.7) and python3 (tested with 3.4)
+* Python version compatibility: as of version 1.0, metalibm works with python3 (tested with 3.4).
+A legacy support for python2 (>= 2.7) is maintained but will be dropped soon.

 * Installation procedure for standard users